lumeland/blog/posts/lume-2.3.0-rosalia-castro.md

 });
 ```

-As you can see, the function is simple: it receives the filename (without
+As you can see, the function is simple: it receives the basename and an object
-extension) and an object to store the extracted values.
-The function must return
+to store the extracted values.
+The function must return a string with the new
-a string with the new basename, that will be used to generate the final URL.
+basename, that will be used to generate the final URL.

 > [!note]
 >